stoeps13/connections-doc/source/admin/admin/t_admin_common_checkout_config_file.md

     -   Profiles: ProfilesConfigService.checkOutConfig\("C:/temp","foo01Cell01"\)
     -   Search: SearchCellConfig.checkOutConfig\("/temp","foo01Cell01"\)

+        !!! note
-        **Note:** The HomepageCellConfig.checkOutConfig command is superseded by the SearchCellConfig.checkOutConfig command.
+    The HomepageCellConfig.checkOutConfig command is superseded by the SearchCellConfig.checkOutConfig command.

     -   Wikis: WikisConfigService.checkOutConfig\("C:/temp","foo01Cell01"\)
 4. To see the current values of the configuration properties, use the following command: